saniyaacharya04/Netflix-Show-Clustering/README.md

-Here’s an **updated README** for your Netflix Clustering Dashboard with placeholders for the screenshots you captured.
-I’ve integrated the screenshots in the proper sections so the README looks complete and visually appealing:

----

 # Netflix Clustering Dashboard

 A **modular, interactive dashboard** for exploring Netflix shows using clustering techniques.
 Users can analyze shows by genre, rating, type, and release year, and compare **K-Means** and **Hierarchical** clustering methods with PCA visualizations, silhouette scores, and cluster-level word clouds.